9dots/9dots.io-pages/OpO2Ivt.md

 	- if we hear our dog running away, we call their name
 	- if we taste something bad, we spit it out

-## Explain

-1. Just like with the body, in electronic senses are called “sensors”.
+3. Just like with the body, in electronic senses are called “sensors”.
 	- A sensor is a device that receives and responds to a signal or stimulus.
     - A sensor is used to measure a physical quantity such as temperature, pressure or loudness and convert it into an electronic signal of some kind (e.g a voltage).

-2. Some examples of sensors from real life include:
+4. Some examples of sensors from real life include:
 	- Fire alarm – sense smoke in the air and turn on noise
 	- Light switch – sense motion and turn on light
 	- Clap on clap off lights – sense sound and turn on light